soxueren/atsd/api/network/README.md

 Authentication and authorization are not supported for plain text commands received over TCP and UDP protocols.

-Utilize [HTTP command](../data/command.md) to send plain-text commands over http/https protocols with authentication and authorization enabled.
+Utilize the [HTTP command](../data/command.md) to send plain-text commands over http/https protocols with authentication and authorization enabled.

 ## Connection

 ### Single Command

-To send a single command, connect to an ATSD server, send the command in plain text and terminate the connection.
+To send a single command, connect to an ATSD server, and send the command in plain text and terminate the connection.

 * netcat:echo